Courses

 Field Notes for Storytellers: Research, Security, and the Archival Muse

-I'm delighted to bring you the first of what I hope will be an annual Winter Solstice course offering!
 Field Notes for Storytellers: Research, Security, and the Archival Muse fills a wide gap in storytelling instruction by helping you organize and conduct the research that underpins the stories you tell.
 There are four modules in the course, and each of them draws upon my experience as a storyteller, a folklorist, a doctoral researcher of ethically sensitive topics, and the CEO of a technology company.
-They are:

 Archives and ethnographic interviews are fantastic resources for storytellers, but they're often overlooked in favour of Internet and library counterparts.
 "Love That Local Knowledge" aims to change that with basic best practices for conducting archival and ethnographic research.
-Learn what archives are, how to prepare for your visit to an archive, how to conduct research while you're there, and how to cover your ethical and copyright bases when you're working with archived materials.
-Also learn what ethnography is, how to prepare for and conduct an ethnographic interview, what equipment you need and how to use it, and what ethical, copyright, and archival procedures to follow afterwards.
+Learn how to prepare for your visit to an archive, how to conduct archival research, and how to cover your ethical bases when you're working with these materials.
+In addition, learn how to conduct an ethnographic interview, what equipment you need and how to use it, and what ethical and archival procedures to follow afterwards.

 Not many people know my doctoral research involved interviewing activists who might have broken the law.
 And you know what?
 That's exactly as it should be.
-But it was difficult and time-consuming to prepare a research plan that protected my informants, my data, and me while I was in the field.
 "Safe Secs" is for fellow ethnographers, journalists, and non-fiction writers who want to tell important but thorny stories and need to implement extra security measures but don't know where to begin.
 You'll learn what operational security, information security, and personal security are in relation to sensitive research, basic measures you can take to make your projects more secure, and how these measures played out in my doctoral field work.

 "Kit Up" follows the Creative Research Workflow in "Dodging the Rabbit Hole" and the InfoSec recommendations in "Safe Secs" with a robust discussion of technology for storytellers.
 This process-forward module teaches you how to use software solutions for capturing seed ideas, developing your premise and research questions, managing your literature review, organizing your research materials, and formatting your manuscripts.
 It also provides recommendations for Internet writing aids, submission tracking, and security-forward hardware and software.